Jinxed-Ash3/Jinxed-Ash3/README.md

 # Hi there! 👋

-I'm Jo.Pitt Biaya Ajibade, a passionate computer science student at DAUST (DAkar American University of Science and Technology).
+I'm Jo.Pitt Biaya Ajibade, a passionate computer science student at DAUST (Dakar American University of Science and Technology).
 I am enthusiastic about exploring the intersection of technology and creativity, with a focus on web development and software engineering.

 ## About Me